Mexico Field Trips, February and March 1980

 Drove

-to VERACRUZ & had breakfast at LA PARROQUIA, very famous ancient
+to Veracruz and had breakfast at La Parroquia, very famous ancient

 spot with best café con leche in the country, served by